mschemerii/doc-converter/README.md

 - Python 3.x
 - Microsoft Word (for .doc to .docx conversion on Windows/macOS)
-- LibreOffice (for .doc to .docx conversion on Linux)
+- Pandoc (for .doc to .docx conversion on Linux)
-- Operating System: Windows, macOS, or Linux
+- Operating System: Windows, macOS, or Linux (Oracle Linux 7/8/9, Ubuntu LTS)

 ## Installation